Degree Level:

 • Start teaching right away: Don’t start teaching three years from now; start now!
 Our Education students start fieldwork (opportunities to practice teaching in real classrooms) in their freshman year.
 Find out right away if this is the path for you!

-Dual Certification/Extensions
+Dual Certifications

 Working with children with special needs is a calling within a calling, and we applaud your dedication in wanting to work with this audience.
 By declaring a dual certification in Special Education along with your Childhood or Adolescence Education certification, you’ll be certified as Adolescence Generalists for Teaching Students with Disabilities in grades 7-12.